Haunted Halloween Theme Park Attraction

 - For groups of 100 or more, Six Flags will customize events for you personally.
 Call 661-255-4806.

-MAGIC MOUNTAIN PARKING: Six Flags Magic Mountain charges $17 for one-day parking, $30 for valet parking, $50 for season pass parking.
+- Six Flags Magic Mountain charges approximately $20 for one-day parking, $35 for valet parking, $65 for season pass parking.

-- NEW!
-WILLOUGHBY’S RESURRECTED.
-New horror awaits you at the Granddaddy of all Six Flags Magic Mountain mazes … now the beloved family has resurrected and renovated their eerie home with more hair-raising terror around each nightmarish turn and dreadful screams down the long harrowing hallways.
+- WILLOUGHBY’S RESURRECTED.
+The revamped version the venerable haunted house maze returns for 2013 … now the beloved family has resurrected and renovated their eerie home with more hair-raising terror around each nightmarish turn and dreadful screams down the long harrowing hallways.

 - THE AFTERMATH.
 Enter a post apocalyptic city where nomad warriors rule with bone-crushing iron fists and the dead stalk the living.
 (This was the best of 2011’s Halloween mazes; we are glad to see it back.)